 - The area of knowledge for this unit is Management and Commerce

 - Level 3 elective

 - This unit examines human performance at work and implications for the management of human resources.
-Topics include the training and development of knowledge and skills; the development and management of careers; and the appraisal and management of work performance.
+Topics include: individual work performance in the modern work context; well-being in the workplace; advanced topics in work design; performance assessment and management; and the training of knowledge and skills.
 The unit emphasises the contribution of human resources management to developing a high performance work system that meets both individual and organisational needs.

 - Students are able to (1) demonstrate understanding and knowledge regarding a range of human resource management (HRM) topics (e.g. high performance work systems, training and development, performance appraisal); (2) demonstrate understanding and knowledge regarding a range of individual difference factors that are relevant to the design and evaluation of HRM interventions (e.g. work attitudes, motivation and emotions); (3) demonstrate the ability to conduct and write a literature review regarding a specific HRM issue that draws on theoretical and empirical research; and (4) demonstrate the ability to write a project proposal or report.